 Easier to travel with

 If you're a minimalist, you'll love the way wireless keyboards and mice look clean and modern on your desk.
-You'll enjoy a clear, neat space without any wires taking up valuable space, or getting caught up with your other belongings.
+You'll enjoy a clear, neat space without any wires taking up valuable room, or getting caught up with your other belongings.

 Contributes to good workstation ergonomics